drwhut/tabletop-club/docs/general/about.rst

 going to the menu and clicking "Save file".
 This way, if you want to play the game again, you can just load the save you made previously.

-See :ref:`asset-type-games` for more information about pre-made save files in asset packs.
+See the :ref:`asset-type-game` page for more information about pre-made save files in asset packs.

 Can I add assets other than game pieces to OpenTabletop?
 --------------------------------------------------------

 Yes!
-As well as objects, you can also import:
+As well as objects, you can also import the following types of assets:

-* :ref:`asset-type-games`
+* :ref:`asset-type-game`
 * :ref:`asset-type-music`
-* :ref:`asset-type-skyboxes`
+* :ref:`asset-type-skybox`
-* :ref:`asset-type-sounds`
+* :ref:`asset-type-sound`

 There's also plans to be able to import your own tables into the game (see issue `#44 <https://github.com/drwhut/open-tabletop/issues/44>`_ on GitHub).